 I can’t believe it’s been two years already!
 So many things have happened in my life since then.
 The most important one is that my son was born 7 months ago.
 I can’t believe it either 🙂

-I travelled a lot, I worked a lot, I developed more than 160 recipes, I started to shoot recipe videos, I ate so much it’s a wonder I’m still in a good shape.
+I traveled a lot, I worked a lot, I developed more than 160 recipes, I started to shoot recipe videos, I ate so much it’s a wonder I’m still in a good shape.

 For those of you who are on Instagram, follow me for my food and life adventures.
 If you like cute baby pictures, you will surely enjoy my Instagram Stories 🙂